Shea Butter’s benefits changed my life, not just my skin!

 — Cardi B (@StripperPoIe) October 17, 2016

 Many natural remedies have been well known for years, and if some of us would have listened to our moms and grandmas, we would have been living our best lives long before now!
-But shea butter is something that made even my own grandmother’s head cock to the side when I asked her if she had heard of it before.
+But shea butter is something that made even my own grandmother’s head lean to the side when I asked her if she had heard of it before.

 Many may ask what is Shea Butter?
 What is it for?
 Is it actually a butter?